openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

    * if not an Explorer board, and not a Carelink stick, you'll need to enter the mmeowlink port for TI stick.
 See [here](https://github.com/oskarpearson/mmeowlink/wiki/Installing-MMeowlink) for directions on finding your port
     * if you're using a Carelink, you will NOT be using mmeowlink.
 After you finish setup you need to check if the line `radio_type = carelink` is present in your `pump.ini` file.
 * CGM method:  The options are `g4-go`, `g5`, `g5-upload`, `g6`, `g6-upload`, `mdt`, `xdrip`, and `xdrip-js`.
+   * The various G4/G5/G6 options are for plugging a physical receiver into the rig with USB.
+   * If you would like the rig to communicate directly with your G5/G6 transmitter over Bluetooth (most likely in place of a receiver, using Alternate Channel mode), choose xdrip-js.
-   * Note:  OpenAPS also attempts to get BG data from your Nightscout.
-OpenAPS will always use the most recent BG data regardless of the source.
-As a consequence, if you use FreeStyle Libre or Medtronic 640G as a CGM, or any other CGM system that gets its data only from Nightscout, you should choose g4-go, g5, or g6.
-Do *not* choose MDT unless you are using an Enlite sensor attached to the pump you're looping with.
+   * Do *not* choose MDT unless you are using an Enlite sensor attached to the pump you're looping with.
+If you use FreeStyle Libre or Medtronic 640G as a CGM, or any other CGM system that gets its data only from Nightscout, you should choose g4-go, g5, or g6.
+OpenAPS also attempts to get BG data from your Nightscout.
+OpenAPS will always use the most recent BG data regardless of the source, so if offline looping is unavailable, if will try to pull from NS, and vice versa.
-   * Note: g4-go will allow you to have raw data when the G4 receiver is plugged directly into the rig.
 * Nightscout URL and API secret (or NS authentication token, if you use that option)
 * BT MAC address of your phone, if you want to pair for BT tethering to personal hotspot (letters should be in all caps)
   * Note, you'll still need to do finish the BT tethering as outlined [here](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/bluetooth-tethering-edison.html) after setup.